On constraining projections of future climate using observations and simulations from multiple climate models: Introduction

 Weighting all models equally implies that each climate model performs equally well for simulating future climate \emph{change}.
 This has led to the alternative assumption that any bias between the models and the Earth system remains approximately constant over time \citep{Buser2009}.
 Under this assumption, two main interpretations of multi-model experiments have emerged \citep{Stephenson2012}.
 The ``truth plus error'' approach treats the output of each model as the ``true'' state of the Earth system plus some error that is unique to each model \citep{Cubasch2001,Tebaldi2005,Furrer2007,Furrer2007a,Smith2009,Tebaldi2009}.
-The ``exchangeable'' approach treats the Earth system as though it were just another computer model \citep{Raisanen2001,Annan2010,Annan2011}.
+The ``exchangeable'' approach treats the Earth system as though it were just another climate model, i.e., our inferences about the future climate of the Earth system should be the same as for a climate model with an identical historical climate \citep{Raisanen2001,Annan2010,Annan2011}.
 Neither interpretation is entirely satisfactory.
-The truth-plus-error interpretation implies that we can improve the precision of our estimate of future climate simply by adding more models to our ensemble \citep{Annan2010,Knutti2010b}.
-The exchangeable interpretation ignores the inherent differences between computer models and the systems they seek to represent \citep{Craig2001,Kennedy2001}.
+The truth-plus-error interpretation implies that we can improve the precision (but not necessarily the accuracy) of our projections of future climate simply by adding more models to our ensemble. \citep{Annan2010,Knutti2010b}.
+The exchangeable interpretation ignores the inherent differences between computer models and the physical systems they seek to represent \citep{Craig2001,Kennedy2001}.

 Both the truth-plus error and exchangeable approaches acknowledge differences between models, and between individual models and the Earth system.
 What is missing are differences from the Earth system that are \emph{common} to all models.
-All climate models are based on a shared but limited knowledge of the Earth system and face similar technological constraints, so common limitations will inevitably occur \citep{Stainforth2007}.
-To address this issue, \citet{Chandler2013} and \citet{Rougier2013} independently introduced the idea of representing common model errors as a discrepancy between the expected state of the Earth system and a ``consensus'' or ``representative'' model.
+All climate models are based on a shared but limited knowledge of the Earth system and face similar technological constraints (e.g., similar numerical methods, available CPU time, memory, etc.), so common limitations will inevitably occur \citep{Stainforth2007}.
+To address this issue, \citet{Chandler2013} and \citet{Rougieretal2013} independently introduced the idea of representing common model errors as a discrepancy between the expected state of the Earth system and a ``consensus'' or ``representative'' model.
 This has the effect of separating model uncertainty (differences between models) from model inadequacy (common differences between models and the Earth system).